 National Treasury

-Over the medium term, National Treasury aimed to focus on reviewing tax policy; supporting sustainable employment; supporting infrastructure development and economically integrated cities and communities; managing future spending growth, fiscal risk and government’s assets and liabilities; streamlining government procurement; strengthening financial management in government; and facilitating regional and international cooperation.
+Over the medium term, the department aimed to focus on enhancing fiscal sustainability through implementing a credible tax system; supporting sustainable employment; supporting infrastructure development and economically integrated cities and communities; managing future spending growth, fiscal risk and government's assets and liabilities; streamlining government procurement; strengthening financial management in government; and facilitating regional and international cooperation.

-The Jobs Fund offers matched funding grants across four funding windows – enterprise development, work opportunities through infrastructure development, support for work seekers and institutional capacity building.
-Grant funding is made available through a competitive process to initiatives that innovatively solve employment challenges and have the potential to be scaled up.
+The Jobs Fund offers matched funding grants across four windows - enterprise development, work opportunities through infrastructure development, support for work seekers and institutional capacity building.
+It will continue to crowd-in the private sector and other

 Supporting infrastructure development and economically integrated cities and communities